Contributing Gear Writer

 Sustainability: For environmentally conscious consumers, gloves made with sustainable or recycled materials may be a priority.
 Some brands are committed to eco-friendly practices and materials.

-From backcountry powder missions to spring slush, we found and tested the best snowboard mittens of 2024.
+From backcountry powder missions to spring slush, we found and tested the best snowboard mittens.
 Read more…

 This Is Andrew Miller, Mammoth Local and One of Snowboarding's Best Photographers